Neo-Hao/grokking-relational-database-design/chapter_02/README.md

-# Introduction to databases and SQL
+# Related tables and more SQL

 The scripts that you can use to create databases/tables for this chapter are all contained in this folder.
 We will describe a few approaches to load the prepared scripts using different RDBMS and tools.